A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: SDE model for stochastic replicator dynamics

 where the last equality follows from the considerations around inequality~\eqref{eq:utilities_inequ}, since the Nash equilibrium is interior.
-In fact, assumptions (a) and (d) in Theorem~\ref{thm:prep} are obvious and (b) follows from a straight-forward calculation.
+The fact that $V$ satisfies assumptions (a) and (d) in Theorem~\ref{thm:prep} are obvious and assumption (b) follows from a straight-forward calculation.
 Property (c) can directly be observed as